Graphegon/pygraphblas/README.md

 with:

   python setup.py install

+There are two ways to download precompiled binaries of pygraphblas with SuiteSparse included.
+One way is to use `pip install pygraphblas` on an Intel Linux machine.
+This will download a package compatible with most modern linux distributions.
+This also works in a Docker container on Mac.

+There are also pre-build docker images based on Ubuntu 20.04 that have a pre-compiled SuiteSparse and pygraphblas installed.
+These come in two flavors `minimal` which is the Ipython interpreter-only, and `notebook` which comes with a complete Jupyter Notebook server.
+These containers also work on Mac.

 An installation script for Ubuntu 18.04 is provided in the `install-ubuntu.sh` file.

+NOTE: DO NOT USE THESE PRE-COMPILED BINARIES FOR BENCHMARKING SUITESPARSE.
+These binaries are not guaranteed to be idealy compiled for your environment.
+You must build your own binaries on your own platforms if you intend to do ANY valid benchmarking.

 ## Docker